 - Carthage literally means "New City" (Qart-Hadasht).
 The Carthagenians founded another city of Qart-Hadasht in the south of Spain, which ended up being called Carthago Nova by the Romans ("New New City"), who were unaware that "Carthage" meant "New City" already.
 "Carthago Nova" was eventually mutated and shorted to Cartagena in Spanish.
 In the New World a few centuries later a city was founded called Nueva Cartagena...

-- Constantinople, being the new capital of the Roman Empire, was sometimes called "Nova Roma" even before the old Rome fell to the barbarians.
+- Constantinople, being the new capital of the Roman Empire, was sometimes called "Nova Roma" even before the old Rome fell to the barbarians, as when the Roman Empire was split into its Eastern and Western halves, Rome was the capital of the West and Constantinople was the capital of the East.
 The early Tsars sometimes referred to Moscow as the "Third Rome".